 In addition to this core functionality, the Template Editor lets you associate various attributes with your template.
 This includes automated events, print configurations, and a default form name.
 Most of this functionality is found within the Template Editor’s Header.

 Tap the pencil icon next to the form name to rename it.
 Additionally, the following actions are available in the header.

-- Manage Events: Manage basic workflow automation events for this template.
-This includes creating new automation events, as well as editing/deleting existing ones.
+- Manage Events: Manage Template Events for this template.
+This includes creating new automations, as well as editing/deleting existing ones.

 - Save Changes: Save any changes you’ve made to the template.
 Note that this also relates to changes made through the gear menu.
 The text underneath the form name will read “You have unsaved changes” if there are any changes that need to be saved.

 Gear menu options

 - Print Configs: Create custom print/PDF configurations for forms created using this template.

 - Default Form Name: Change the default name given to forms created from this template.
 The name can be dynamically based on form fields.

 - New Form: Create a new form from this template.